Disassembler: Examples of disassemblers

-A disassembler may be stand-alone or interactive.
-A stand-alone disassembler, when executed, generates an assembly language file which can be examined; an interactive one shows the effect of any change the user makes immediately.
-For example, the disassembler may initially not know that a section of the program is actually code, and treat it as data; if the user specifies that it is code, the resulting disassembled code is shown immediately, allowing the user to examine it and take further action during the same run.
+A disassembler can be either stand-alone or interactive.
+A stand-alone disassembler generates an assembly language file upon execution, which can then be examined.
+In contrast, an interactive disassembler immediately reflects any changes made by the user.
+For example, if the disassembler initially treats a section of the program as data rather than code, the user can specify it as code.
+The disassembled code will then be updated and displayed instantly, allowing the user to analyze it and make further changes during the same session.

 Any interactive debugger will include some way of viewing the disassembly of the program being debugged.
 Often, the same disassembly tool will be packaged as a standalone disassembler distributed along with the debugger.
 For example, objdump, part of GNU Binutils, is related to the interactive debugger gdb.